nginxinc/nginx-openshift-router/docs/configuration.md

 * `ROUTER_SYSLOG_FORMAT_FOR_INTERNAL_PASSTHROUGH`.
 Specifies the log format for the internal server that routes passthrough connections.
 * `ROUTER_SERVICE_503_SERVER_PORT`.
 Specifies the port of the helper server, which serves 503 error pages.
 * `ROUTER_SERVICE_PASSTHROUGH_PORT`.
 Specifies the port of the passthrough server -- the server, which handles both HTTPS and passthrough connections, before forwarding them to the Router internal helper servers.
 The default is `443` and equal to `ROUTER_SERVICE_HTTPS_PORT`.
 However, `ROUTER_SERVICE_PASSTHROUGH_PORT` and `ROUTER_SERVICE_HTTPS_PORT` can be different.
 In that case the server on the passthrough port will only handle passthrough connections and the server on the HTTPS port will only handle HTTPS connections.
+* `KEEPALIVE_REQUESTS`.
+Specifies the maximum number of requests NGINX can serve through a single keep-alive connection.
+The default value is `100`.
+* `WORKER_PROCESSES`.
+Specifies the number of worker processes, and is used to help tune NGINX performance.
+To see the list of factors that influences the optimal value, see [our documentation](http://nginx.org/en/docs/ngx_core_module.html#worker_processes).
+It is considered a good start to set this value to the number of CPU cores of the node in which the router is running.
+Leaving this value to default will allow NGINX to try and autodetect it.
+* `WORKER_CPU_AFFINITY`.
+Tied closely with `WORKER_PROCESSES`, this value binds worker processes to the sets of CPUs.
+Each CPU set is represented by a bitmask of allowed CPUs.
+See the [documentation](http://nginx.org/en/docs/ngx_core_module.html#worker_cpu_affinity) for examples of how to use it.
+* `WORKER_RLIMIT_NOFILE`.
+Specifies the maximum number of open files for worker processes.
+The default value is `8192`, but it can be useful to increase this number when NGINX is handling a large number of connections.

 ## Annotations